Employment Discrimination Arbitrations

 For many years, all claims that a registered representative had against a broker/dealer was subject to mandatory arbitration, by virtue of the representative’s association with the National Association of Securities Dealers, Inc.

-However, on January 1, 1999, a change was made to the NASD Code of Arbitration Procedure, Rule 10201 (Required Submission), relating to the arbitration of employment discrimination claims.
+However, on January 1, 1999, the NASD changed the Rule 10201 (Required Submission), relating to the arbitration of employment discrimination claims.
 That provision is now FINRA Rule 13201:

 A claim alleging employment discrimination, including sexual harassment, in violation of a statute, is not required to be arbitrated under the Code.
 Such a claim may be arbitrated only if the parties have agreed to arbitrate it, either before or after the dispute arose.
 If the parties agree to arbitrate such a claim, the claim will be administered under Rule 13802.